Varun789-mx/url-shortner-frontend/README.md

-# 🔗 URL Shortener — Frontend
+# 🔗 Shrinkly — Frontend

 A clean, fast URL shortener UI built with **React**, **TypeScript**, **Vite**, and **Tailwind CSS**.
 Paste a long URL, hit a button, and get a short link back instantly.